hiracy/serverspec-runner/README.md

 * csv : CSV file format
 * bool: only 'ok' or 'ng' result string.

 For more detail.
-You can see from `serverspec -h` command.
+You can see from `serverspec-runner -h` command.

 ----